donfuxx/Mockinizer/README.md

 ```

 ### 3. Define the RequestFilter / MockResponse Pairs
 Those represent each api call that you want to mock.
 The **RequestFilter** defines the Request Path (relative to the RetroFit Baseurl) and/or the json body of the request.
-The **MockResponse** is the desirec Response that you want to get returned by your local MockWebServer.
+The **MockResponse** is the desired Response that you want to get returned by your local MockWebServer.
 See a simple example that defines 2 mock responses where one out of them is an error:
 ```Kotlin
 package com.appham.mockinizer.demo